 In my case, I can call on over 20 years ‘real world’ experience gained from working with hundreds of client’s, all with a wide range of needs and specifications.
 This taught me to quickly assess for a particular industry what's needed, what will work, what look is needed, what applications are required and how to execute them.

-So whilst it is important to get an understanding of a particular industry, it's not so much whether I have worked in that industry before, but 'what it is the website needs to do and wether I can deliver on this', is the real question.
-Websites and the technology that power them is a vast constantly evolving beast (Flash anyone?), there's just to many applications, languages, disciplines, platforms to learn and master in one life time.
+So whilst it is important to get an understanding of a particular industry, it's not so much whether I have worked in that industry before, but 'what it is the website needs to do and whether I can deliver on this', is the real question.
+Websites and the technology that powers them is a vast constantly evolving beast (Flash anyone?), there's just too many applications, languages, disciplines, platforms to learn and master in one lifetime.

 Another advantage of bringing in someone with little to no experience within a certain industry is the ‘fresh perspective’ you will gain on a project.
-It's much easier to think ‘outside the box’ when researching and designing for a new website.
+It's much easier to think ‘outside the box’ when researching and designing a new website.
 Which can ultimately lead to in a much a better designed and original product.